vault27/Foundation/bgp.md

 - Routing protocol that is used to exchange network layer reachability information (NLRI) between routing domains
 - Path vector routing protocol
-- BGP is not a routing protocol: BGP is an application used to exchange NLRI, we exchange the route details but not the path details
+- BGP is not a routing protocol: BGP is an application used to exchange NLRI, IPv4, IPv6, l2vpn, VPnv4...All data in a packet is presented in the form of Path attributes, all these make it very flexible
+- For different addresses different AFI/SAFI numbers are used
 - IPV4 NLRI contains..
     - Prefix/len
     - Attributes